aaditwocode/Payment_Gateway-System/README.md

 # Payment Gateway System

 Hey there!
 This is a solid payment gateway system I built in Java, following SOLID principles to make it easy to handle different payment methods.
 It's all about clean code, being able to add new stuff without breaking old parts, and showing how real software should be designed.
+Now with file-based persistence for better data management!

 ## Features

 Here's what this system can do:

-- Support for multiple payment methods like Card, UPI, Wallet, Bank Transfer, Crypto, and Net Banking
+- Support for multiple payment methods like Card, UPI, Bank Transfer, and Net Banking
 - Refund functionality for payments that support it
 - Recurring payments that you can schedule and let run automatically
-- Transaction management with in-memory storage and detailed tracking
+- Transaction management with file-based storage and detailed tracking
+- Payer data persistence to files for reuse across sessions
+- Recurring transaction persistence to maintain schedules
 - Validation and error handling to keep things safe
-- A logging system for keeping an eye on what's happening
 - An interactive demo through the console so you can test everything
 - Extensible design - adding new payment methods is a breeze

 ## Architecture

-I designed this with SOLID principles in mind:
+I designed this with SOLID principles in mind to ensure the code is maintainable, extensible, and robust.
+Here's how each principle is applied:

-- Single Responsibility: Each class does one thing well
+### Single Responsibility Principle (SRP)
+Each class and interface has a single, well-defined responsibility:
+- `PaymentService` is solely responsible for orchestrating payment executions, validations, and registering payment methods.
+- `CardPayment` handles only card payment logic, including refunds.
+- `FileTxStore` manages only transaction storage to files.
+- `PayReqValidator` validates payment requests without handling other concerns.
+- `PayerManager` handles saving and loading payer data.
+- `RecurringManager` manages persistence of recurring transactions.
+- `Scheduler` focuses on scheduling and processing recurring payments.

+### Open/Closed Principle (OCP)
+The system is open for extension but closed for modification:
-- Open/Closed: You can add new payment methods without touching existing code
+- New payment methods can be added by implementing `IPayment` (and optionally `IRefund`) without altering existing code.
+- The `PaymentService` allows registration of new payment methods dynamically.
+- Persistence managers can be extended for different storage types (e.g., database) without changing core logic.

+### Liskov Substitution Principle (LSP)
+Subtypes can be substituted for their base types without affecting correctness:
-- Liskov Substitution: All payment implementations work interchangeably
+- All implementations of `IPayment` (e.g., `CardPayment`, `UpiPayment`, `BankTransfer`) can be used interchangeably wherever `IPayment` is expected.
+- `IRefund` implementations follow the same contract, ensuring that any refund-capable payment method behaves consistently.
+- Persistence classes like `FileTxStore` and managers adhere to their interfaces.

+### Interface Segregation Principle (ISP)
+Clients are not forced to depend on interfaces they don't use:
+- `IPayment` defines only payment functionality, while `IRefund` is separate for refund operations.
+- `ITransactionStore` focuses solely on storage operations, not validation or logging.
+- `IValidator<T>` is generic and specific to validation, avoiding bloated interfaces.
-- Interface Segregation: Different interfaces for different jobs
+- Managers like `PayerManager` have focused interfaces for their operations.

-- Dependency Inversion: High-level stuff doesn't rely on low-level details
+### Dependency Inversion Principle (DIP)
+High-level modules depend on abstractions, not concretions:
+- `PaymentService` depends on `IValidator<PayReq>` and `ITransactionStore` interfaces, not their concrete implementations.
+- `CardPayment` depends on `ITransactionStore` and `IdGen` abstractions.
+- Managers depend on file I/O abstractions, allowing easy testing or replacement.
+- This is achieved through constructor injection, allowing easy swapping of implementations (e.g., replacing file storage with a database).

 ### Key Components

 - Core DTOs: Money, Payer, PayReq, PayResp
 - Payment Methods: Various classes implementing the IPayment interface
 - Services: PaymentService handles the main logic, Scheduler manages recurring payments
-- Storage: ITransactionStore interface with an in-memory implementation
+- Storage: ITransactionStore interface with a file-based implementation (FileTxStore)
 - Validation: IValidator interface for checking requests
-- Logging: ILogger interface with a console logger
+- Persistence Managers: PayerManager for payer data, RecurringManager for recurring transactions

 ## Technologies Used